People are safer if they know how to swim. If everyone knew how to swim, the world’s population would be a safer.

-To test whether people can swim, traditional swim instruction agencies have historically used skills irrelevant to safety to tests whether someone “can swim.”
-Passing the traditional test means a person would pass if they’d say, “I can do freestyle for 25 yards, even if I struggle to do it, can’t get air, and can’t stop in the middle to rest (because it’s deep and I panic in water over my head.
+To test whether people can swim, traditional swim instruction agencies have historically used tests that are virtually irrelevant to safety.
+Passing the traditional test allows this: “I can do freestyle for 25 yards, even if I struggle to do it, can’t get air, and can’t stop in the middle to rest because it’s deep and I panic in water over my head.
 I pass it because I squirm and struggle to stay afloat for a minute as the test requires.”
-Someone who fits that description—yet passes—is unsafe and cannot swim.
-But if they are given the thumbs up as having passed, they leave lessons saying and thinking, “I can swim.”
+Someone who fits that description—yet passes—cannot swim and is not safe.
+But if they are given the thumbs up as having passed, they leave lessons thinking, and saying, “I can swim.”
 This is a recipe for disaster.

 Many people have passed that test that way.
 They would likely panic and drown or be injured in a water emergency.

 “I Can Swim” must be defined as, “I am calm and self-reliant for my safety in water over my head.”
 This need not include formal strokes.

 To test for that, we need a new swim test.
 It must prove a person’s understanding of his/her buoyancy and presence of mind in deep water.

 The test has three components:

 1. Stand on the bottom of a pool at least 8 feet deep for 10 seconds peacefully.
 This demonstrates someone who’s in control of his/her buoyancy and understands his/her safety by sinking.
 She knows sinking can be safe.
 She’s in control of coming up when she wants.

 Not all people can sink at will.
 Most cannot, but most people don’t know this.
 It’s imperative that this be part of the test to demonstrate that a person knows her own buoyancy.
 Either she can’t get to the bottom, or she can drop to it at will.
 If she can’t sink, she has proven to herself that she can float without effort.